ST. NARCISSUS (BISHOP)

 His leadership during this period was instrumental in shaping the early Christian Church in Jerusalem.
 Despite the challenges, he remained a model of faith, devotion, and perseverance, living a life of holiness that inspired those around him.
 His association with the early Jerusalem Church and his role in developing the faith of the early Christians cemented his place in the history of the Church.

 St. Narcissus is celebrated for his dedication to Christ and his leadership during a time when the Church was emerging from the shadows of Roman paganism and internal struggles.
-His feast day is observed on March 29th, though his exact birth and death dates are not clearly recorded.
+His feast day is observed on October29th, though his exact birth and death dates are not clearly recorded.
 Nevertheless, his legacy lives on through the many stories of his holiness, his miracles, and his unwavering commitment to the Christian faith.
 He is remembered as one of the earliest bishops of Jerusalem who guided the faithful with wisdom and love.

 Feast Day